Project

 # => Datacaster::ValidResult(#<DateTime: 2011-02-03T00:00:00+00:00 ...>)

-Transforms value to DateTime instance.
+Transforms the value to the DateTime instance.

 optional_param(base)

 If the value is empty string (""), transforms it to Datacaster.absent instance.
-It makes sense to use this type only in conjunction with hash schema validations (see below), where Datacaster.absent keys are removed from the resultant hash.
+It makes sense to use this type in conjunction with hash schema validations (see below), where Datacaster.absent keys are removed from the resultant hash.

 Otherwise, doesn't transform the value.